 - Rb forces a single bar before a movement break, where the default would be a double bar.
 This can be useful, for example if you change the number of instruments, which PMX will allow only at a movement break, but you don't want it to look like a movement break. - Rz will cause an invisible bar line at the end of the current system.
-It can be used together with blind meter changes (cf. Section B 5.3) when you want to split a bar across a system break. - if a left-right repeat (Rlr) comes at a system break, PMX will automatically split it in two. - Rdl is the same as a left repeat (Rl) except at a system break: there the first system is ended with two thin lines, and the (left) repeat sign goes to the beginning of the next system.
+It can be used together with blind meter changes (cf. Section B 5.3) when you want to split a bar across a system break. - if a left-right repeat (Rlr) comes at a system break, PMX will automatically split it in two. - Rdl is the same as a left repeat (Rl) except at a system break: there the first system is ended with two thin lines, and the left repeat sign goes to the beginning of the next system. - Finally, a general remark is in order regarding the R symbols that designate repeats, double bars etc. (Rl,Rr,Rlr,Rd, RD,Rdl,Rb,Rz).
+To avoid conflicts with scor2part, you should always place any R command before the first note in an input block.
+This is always possible except at the very end of the whole piece.
+Otherwise, there is always a following input block where the command can (and should) be placed.